Beacon Technology for Retailers

 - Store Navigation –

 Beacons can aid a shopper in navigating around the store by providing directions on their hand-held devices.
-They are guide the user while browsing between different sections.
+They guide the user while browsing between different sections.

 - Checkout Beacon –